Sajid Javid announces he will stand down at next general election

 Ex-Cabinet minister says his decision was ‘accelerated’ by the fact MPs have been asked to confirm their intentions for next poll at an ‘early stage’.

-He said his decision had been “accelerated” by the fact MPs have been asked to confirm their intentions for contending the next nationwide poll at an “early stage”.
+He said his decision had been “accelerated” by the fact Tories have been asked to confirm their intentions for contending the next nationwide poll at an “early stage”.

+He becomes the latest in a steady stream of Conservatives MPs to say they will step back at the next election, which will be no later than January 2025, as the party struggles to recover from a slump in the polls.

+Senior Tories including Chloe Smith, William Wragg and rising star Dehenna Davison are among those who have said they will not be running again.

-Mr Javid, who also previously served as Chancellor, said he had “wrestled” with the decision for “some time”, and was “very proud” of his work in Parliament and government.
+Mr Javid, who also previously served in the prominent Cabinet role of home secretary, said he had “wrestled” with the choice for “some time”, and was “very proud” of his work in Parliament and government.

-He said the choice would not mark the end of his Parliamentary activity, particularly for those causes he cares “deeply” about, nor will it impact his current duties as an MP.
+He said the decision would not mark the end of his Parliamentary activity, particularly for those causes he cares about “deeply”, nor will it impact his current duties as an MP.

+He will continue to support Mr Sunak in any way possible, he added.

+The Prime Minister paid tribute to his “good friend”, with whom he shares a love of Star Wars, by saying: “May the Force be with you, Saj.”

 “I will of course continue to support my friend the Prime Minister and the people of Bromsgrove in any way I can.”